sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [Xd2sketch Converter](https://xd2sketch.com/), by XD2Sketch: Convert and import XD files in Sketch with one click.
 - [PaintCode Code Generator](https://www.paintcodeapp.com/sketch), by PixelCut: Convert your Sketch drawings into Swift or Objective-C
 - [Crowdin for Sketch](https://github.com/crowdin/sketch-crowdin), by Crowdin: Localize the UI before programming starts.
 Translate and preview any design with ease
 - [Design System Validator](https://github.com/JarOfCookies/Sketch-Design-systems-validator), by Matthew Talebi: Check consistency of text layers.